-In general, raw dog treats which are naturally low in fat are an ideal, occasional snack and training aid choice for many dogs – overweight or not – due to the nutritional profile and quality of the unprocessed, raw ingredients.
-However, if your dog specifically experiences any of the following health concerns, it is recommended that you evaluate the fat content in your dog’s diet and consider Nutriment’s raw, low-fat dog treats to supplement their core diet.
+In general, raw dog food which is naturally low in fat is an ideal meal choice for many dogs – overweight or not – due to the nutritional profile and quality of the unprocessed, raw ingredients.
+However, if your dog specifically experiences any of the following health concerns, it is recommended that you evaluate the fat content in your dog’s diet and consider Nutriment’s raw, low-fat dog food products.

 Low energy levels

 If your dog is often tired, lethargic or exhibits low energy/mood levels, this could be linked to their diet.
-Dog treats which are high in fat, processed or biologically inappropriate can provide an excess of energy (and calories) which can cause bloating and fatigue when overconsumed.
-If your dog frequently oversleeps or shows a reluctance to exercise or activity, it might be worth reviewing what treats you feed your dog, and consider a low-fat dog treat instead to see if this improves the dog’s symptoms.
+Dog foods which are high in fat, processed or biologically inappropriate can provide an excess of energy (and calories) which can cause bloating and fatigue when overconsumed.
+If your dog frequently oversleeps or shows a reluctance to exercise or activity, it might be worth considering a lower fat, raw dog food alternative to see if this improves the dog’s symptoms.

 Slower metabolism and senior dogs

 A dog’s metabolism determines how effectively they are able to break down and process vital nutrients such as fats and proteins.
 Older dogs and specific breeds of dog can be prone to developing a slower metabolism, meaning that it is more difficult and time consuming to digest and process what has been eaten.
-Raw, low-fat dog treats provide an optimal nutritional and energy profile, without encouraging the risk of weight problems and fatigued behaviour caused by slower metabolisms.
+Raw, low-fat dog food provide an optimal nutritional and energy profile, whilst reducing the risk of weight problems and fatigued behaviour caused by slower metabolisms.